 The aim of the project was to evaluate the effects of mechanic transfer systems in order to understand when and how best to use them.
 As it is the municipalities that purchase and allocate assistive living aids in Denmark, the project was done in collaboration with four Danish municipalities from January 2016 to March 2018.
 A total of 328 turning systems were evaluated whereof 320 were VENDLET systems.

 Data was collected through interviews, questionnaires and time registrations of transfers.
 The latter was done both before, midway and after implementation of the systems in order to compare the transfers with and without the systems.
 The midway registrations also made it possible to identify when the effects of the systems started to show.

 The project concluded that using the VENDLET systems contributes to a reduced physical strain of the employees and that the risk of work injuries was reduced.
 This also led to fewer sick days.

 Furthermore, the project showed that the mechanic systems had a positive effect on employees’ general physical well-being and led to less fatigue.
-For instance, employees were not as tired after work and had fewer pains.
+For instance, employees were not as tired after work and had less pain.
 This also had a positive effect on their mood and job-satisfaction.

-Overall, these positive effects on workplace health and safety can result in fewer sick days and reduced expenditures on temporary workers.
+Overall, these positive effects on workplace health and safety can result in fewer sick days and reduced costs on temporary workers.

-Based on these findings, the project concludes that it is also possible to use mechanic turning systems to attract new employees because they improve the workplace health and safety so significantly, that the workplace becomes more attractive to jobseekers.
+Based on these findings, the project concludes that it is also possible to use mechanic turning systems to attract new employees because they evidently improve the work health and safety so significantly, that the workplace becomes more attractive to jobseekers.